This guideline updates and replaces NICE guideline CG38 (published July 2006).

 can present anywhere, such as emergency departments, primary and secondary care and community settings (such as the child's home).

 Be aware of or suspect abuse as a contributory factor to or cause of bipolar disorder in children.
 Abuse may also coexist with bipolar disorder.
-See the NICE guideline on child maltreatment for clinical features that may be associated with maltreatment.
+See NICE's guideline on child maltreatment for clinical features that may be associated with maltreatment.

 This section has been agreed with the Royal College of Paediatrics and Child Health.